yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 - The 32-bit sequence number field and the 32-bit acknowledgment number field are used by the TCP sender and receiver in implementing a reliable data transfer service.
 - The 16-bit receive window field is used for flow control.
-- The 4-bit header length field specifies the length of the TCP header in 32-bit words（以 32 比特的字为单位）.
-The TCP header can be of variable length due to the TCP options field.
-(Typically, the options field is empty, so that the length of the typical TCP header is 20 bytes.)
+- The 4-bit header length field specifies the length of the TCP header (typically 20 bytes).
-- The flag field contains 6 bits.
-The **ACK bit** is used to indicate that the segment contains an acknowledgment for a segment that has been successfully received.
-The **RST**, **SYN**, and **FIN** bits are used for connection setup and teardown.
-The CWR and ECE bits are used in explicit congestion notification.
+- The **ACK bit** is used to indicate that the segment contains an acknowledgment for a segment that has been successfully received.
+- The **RST**, **SYN**, and **FIN** bits are used for connection setup and teardown.
+- The CWR and ECE bits are used in explicit congestion notification.

 ![img-60](/assets/images/e1517d86-1953-4dc1-8bcc-6aa30160c5b5.jpg)